Search

 Hand shields or helmets provide eye protection by using an assembly of components:

-• Helmet shell - must be opaque to light and resistant to impact, heat and electricity.
+• Helmet shell - must be opaque to light (not let light through) and resistant to impact, heat and electricity.

-• Outer cover plate made of polycarbonate plastic which protects from radiation, impact and scratches.
+• The outer cover plate is made of polycarbonate plastic, which protects against radiation, impact, and scratches.

-• Filter lens made of glass containing a filler which reduces the amount of light passing through to the eyes.
+• A filter lens made of glass containing a filler, which reduces the amount of light passing through to the eyes.
 Filters are available in different shade numbers ranging from 2 to 14.
 The higher the number, the darker the filter and the less light passes through the lens.

-• Clear retainer lens made of plastic prevents any broken pieces of the filter lens from reaching the eye.
+• A clear retainer lens made of plastic prevents any broken pieces of the filter lens from reaching the eye.

-• Gasket made of heat insulating material between the cover lens and the filter lens protects the lens from sudden heat changes which could cause it to break.
+• A gasket made of heat-insulating material between the cover lens and the filter lens protects the lens from sudden heat changes, which could cause it to break.
 In some models, the heat insulation is provided by the frame mount instead of a separate gasket.

 Welder's Helmet and Eye Protection Assembly